a-fotherby/Omphalos/README.md

 name.
 Run sweeps from a shorter path if you see this.
 Since CrunchTope waits on stdin after printing that message, `'Cannot find input file'` is one of the `CT_ERROR_PATTERNS` in `omphalos/run.py` — otherwise each run would sit until its `timeout` expired before being recorded as failed.

+### Two-Dimensional Decks

+Three things bite a 1-D deck that gains a second dimension.
+The first two are now `CT_ERROR_PATTERNS`.

+- **`hindmarsh true` is 1-D only.** In 2-D CrunchTope prompts `Return to continue` and blocks on it.
+Set `hindmarsh false`.
+- **`pressure` zone entries need their K range.** `zone 43-43 1-42 fix` stops at startup with `No Z location for pressure`; it wants `zone 43-43 1-42 1-1 fix`.
+CrunchTope exits rather than hanging, so this was previously recorded as a successful run with no output.
+- **`gimrt true` can transport nothing in 2-D, silently.** No message, so no pattern can catch it: the run completes, solves flow, writes output, and no solute moves.
+Prefer `gimrt false` (OS3D), and check a tracer actually moves.

+Failed and timed-out runs now have their CrunchTope process force-closed, since several patterns are printed by a process that then blocks.

 ### PFLOTRAN Support